Best Practice

 In contrast to other sampling methods, which are designed to minimize sampling bias and enhance the generalizability of the findings, studies with convenience sampling data accept a higher level of bias due to the non-random selection process.
 The main appeal of convenience samples lies in its simplicity and cost-effectiveness, making it especially suitable for exploratory research or when time and resources are limited.

 However, the trade-off is that the results obtained may not accurately reflect the broader population, limiting the scope of inference.
-Understanding these distinctions is crucial for researchers to determine the appropriateness of convenience sampling for their specific research objectives.
+Understanding these distinctions helps researchers to determine the appropriateness of convenience sampling for their specific research objectives.

 Relying on easily accessible participants enables quick data collection.
 Photo by Beth Macdonald.